kamataak/bspam/README.md

 bspam
 ================

-# Model-Based Calibration and Scoring for Oral Reading Fluency Assessment Data with R
+# Speed-Accuracy Psychometric Modeling for Count Outcome Data with R

-`bspam` is an R package that allows model-based calibration and scoring for oral reading fluency (ORF) assessment data.
+`bspam` is an R package that fit a speed-accuracy psychometric model for count outcome data.
+For example, this R package allows model-based calibration and scoring for oral reading fluency (ORF) assessment data.

 ## Installation: